Skip to main content

 Introduction

-Retrieve raw vehicle data objects and index keys from cloud storage.
+Retrieve raw data objects and index keys from cloud storage.

 Overview

-The Fetch API provides access to raw vehicle data stored in the cloud.
-Like the [Telemetry API](/docs/api-references/telemetry-api/introduction), it is written in GraphQL and exposes a single endpoint, /query, for executing queries.
-You can retrieve CloudEvent-formatted data and index keys for a vehicle by did (ERC721 DID), and request only the fields you need—for example, header and/or data.
+The Fetch API provides access to raw data stored in the cloud, formatted as CloudEvents.
+It is written in GraphQL and exposes a single endpoint, /query, for executing queries.
+You can retrieve CloudEvent-formatted data and index keys by did (Decentralized Identifier), and request only the fields you need—for example, header and/or data.
+The did parameter accepts any DID in the DIMO system (e.g. a vehicle DID like did:eth:1:0xContractAddress:tokenId).

 Base URL